DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 }
 ```

-For shadow rays we use a new payload type `ShadowRayPayload` that only contains two components to minimize the memory usage.
+For shadow rays we use a new payload type, `ShadowRayPayload`, that only contains two components to minimize the memory usage.

 To improve ray tracing performance we use the following flags: